sp3ttr0/webraptor/README.md

   - Identifies active subdomains using HTTP requests.
 - Eyewitness
   - Captures website screenshots, provides server header information, and attempts to identify default credentials if available.
-- Nuclei Scanning
+- NMAP
-  - Performs vulnerability scans using Nuclei templates.
+  - Performs port scanning on live subdomains.
 - Dirsearch
   - Performs directory brute-forcing on live subdomains.
+- Nuclei
+  - Performs vulnerability scans using Nuclei templates.
 - Organized Output
   - Results are saved in structured directories for each scan type.